 - Nominees who were not selected for the 2022 AAA Outstanding Accounting Educator Award will be considered during the selection process for the 2023 Award and, if not chosen for the 2023 Award, will also be considered for the 2024 Award.
 At the end of the selection process for the 2024 Award, if a nominee has not been chosen as the award recipient or has not been re-nominated, he/she will no longer be considered for the award.

 Estimated Time Commitment

-- February 15 – April 15 – Review nominations, participate on virtual calls and email discussions at the discretion of the Chair, and select award recipient(s)
+- February 15 – April 15 – review nominations, participate on virtual calls and email discussions at the discretion of the Chair, and select at most two recipients

-- Approx. 20-24 hours; varies based on number of nominations
+- Approx. 6-8 hours reviewing nominations; varies based on number of nominations

 - By April 15 – Chair notifies the Professional Staff Liaison of the winner(s)

 - By May 15 – Chair writes a Citation about winner(s) (300-500 words) and sends to Professional Staff Liaison

 - Approx. 2-4 hours; varies based on number of winners

 - August – Chair presents the award(s) at the AAA Annual Meeting

 - Preparation for presentation could take approximately 1–4 hours

 Roles & Responsibilities Timeline